aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 ---
-title: How to build Non-Upgradeable Plugins
+title: What are Non-Upgradeable Plugins?
 ---

-## How to build Non-Upgradeable Plugin

 In this section, we guide you through the implementation of building a Non-Upgradeable Plugin.